gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-one-line.md

 ---
 layout: post
-tags: [macos, static assets, ruby, localhost]
+tags: [macos, static assets, ruby, localhost, server]
 ---
 I'll show you how to serve static assets with just one line on the command line.
 Granted you are using [macOS](https://www.apple.com/macos).